im-hanzou/im-hanzou/README.md

 I'm Hanzou, a Python enthusiast who loves crafting command-line tools.
 I'm passionate about cryptocurrency, cybersecurity, web development, data science, and machine learning.

 Thanks for using my bots or scripts!
 Just want to let you know:
+- Not all scripts here are mine, or my original creation.
+Sometimes I recode to fix errors and make usage tutorials. 😁
 - I don't accept VIP members or any bot or script creation requests.
 I make bots or scripts when I feel like it 'cause I'm lazy 🤣
 - All the bots or scripts I make are ALWAYS FREE!
 Please don't sell them ❤️.
 CAUSE EVERYONE DESERVES A CHANCE TO GET RICH 🤑